ulidev/aoc2023/README.md

-# aoc2023
+# Advent Of Code 2023

-This is my solution of the Advent Of Code 2023 using python.
-I'll try to use functional programming
+Advent of code solutions in python :D